ArtifexSoftware/MuPDF.NET/docs/api/link.rst

 .. class:: Link

-   .. method:: SetBorder(Border border=null, float width=0, string style=null, int[] dashes=null)
+   .. method:: SetBorder(Border border: null, float width=0, string style=null, int[] dashes=null)

       PDF only: Change border width and dashing properties.

-      :arg dict border: a dictionary as returned by the :attr:`Border` property, with keys *"width"* (*float*), *"style"* (*str*) and *"dashes"* (*sequence*).
+      :arg Border border: a dictionary as returned by the :attr:`Border` property, with keys *"width"* (*float*), *"style"* (*string*) and *"dashes"* (*int[]*).
 Omitted keys will leave the resp. property unchanged.
 To e.g. remove dashing use: *"dashes": []*.
 If dashes is not an empty sequence, "style" will automatically be set to "D" (dashed).

       :arg float width: see above.
-      :arg str style: see above.
+      :arg string style: see above.
-      :arg sequence dashes: see above.
+      :arg int[] dashes: see above.

-   .. method:: SetColors(float[] colors=null, float[] stroke=null)
+   .. method:: SetColors(Color colors: null, float[] stroke: null, float[] fill: null)

       PDF only: Changes the "stroke" color.

       .. note:: In PDF, links are a subtype of annotations technically and **do not support fill colors**.
 However, to keep a consistent API, we do allow specifying a `fill=` parameter like with all annotations, which will be ignored with a warning.

-      :arg dict colors: a dictionary containing color specifications.
+      :arg Color colors: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the *colors* property and then modify this dictionary as required.
-      :arg sequence stroke: see above.
+      :arg float[] stroke: see above.
+      :arg float[] fill: see above.

    .. method:: SetFlags(int flags)